 No. 18 Poppy Bank Toyota Supra News and Notes

-- POPPY BANK: Poppy Bank will be featured as the primary sponsor of the No. 18 Supra for Saturday’s race at Nashville Superspeedway.
+POPPY BANK: Poppy Bank will be featured as the primary sponsor of the No. 18 Supra in Saturday’s race at Martinsville Speedway.
 Poppy Bank is a 5-star rated organization and is recognized as one of the strongest financial institutions in the country.
 Since opening its first branch in 2005, Poppy Bank has grown to over $3 Billion in assets with branches across the San Francisco Bay Area, Roseville, and Southern California.

-- TUNE IN: Coverage of this week’s Xfinity Series race at Nashville Superspeedway is scheduled for Saturday, June 19, at 3:30 p.m.
+TUNE IN: Coverage of this weekend’s Xfinity Series race at Martinsville Speedway is scheduled for Saturday, October 30, at 6 p.m.
 ET on NBC Sports Network, MRN Radio and SiriusXM NASCAR Radio.

 Daniel Hemric, Driver of the No. 18 Poppy Bank Toyota Supra

 What is your approach going into this weekend at Martinsville?

 “We need to go there, run up front and get stage points, and execute all night.
 If we can do that, I feel like we’ll have a great chance.
 Our team is capable of it.
 Looking back at how we ran at Martinsville earlier this year, I have a ton of confidence going into this weekend.
 Dave Rogers (crew chief) is unbelievable at that place.
 At the start of the year, I would have said Martinsville is not one of my better tracks personally, but Dave and my Poppy Bank team brought an incredibly fast Toyota Supra the first time and I felt like we had a car capable of winning.
 There is no reason we can’t go in there Saturday night and do the same thing and hopefully finish it off and get ourselves locked in for Phoenix.”